-High energy prices for consumers combined with a top ranking in the share of renewable energy in the electricity mix – these are the conditions that give the German market a special position in Europe that makes it easy for a wide range of energy startups to enter the market: They score points with offers that are more transparent, more green, and more cost-efficient than the competition.
+High energy prices for consumers combined with an increase of renewable energy make it easy for a wide range of energy startups to enter the market: They score points with offers that are more transparent, more green, and more cost-efficient than the competition.
 Their business model is built on fully digitized processes.
 What role does the highly efficient SaaS solution from powercloud play in this context?

-An end to the German energy-price spiral, however, is not yet in sight, since the network expansion that energy transformation demands is costly.
-The expense is passed on by the network operators to the electricity customers.
-What are the implications of this development on the competition for customers?
-One key answer: Customer fluctuation continues to increase, as a look back over recent years reveals.
-The Federal Association of the Energy and Water Industry (BDEW) estimates that more than 44 percent of all household customers in Germany have changed their electricity supplier at least once since liberalization, and many of them several times.
+The energy transition is necessary and renewable energies are more and more demanded and also funded by governments with liberalized markets.
+But the network expansion that energy transformation demands is costly.
+The expense is passed on by the network operators to the electricity customers and increasing prices lead to customer fluctuation.
 Here, digital channels provide fast access to new offers and provide comprehensive comparison options – and not only on prices.
 What matters as well is customer satisfaction, where the energy comes from, and the flexibility and transparency of the overall offer: How are prices calculated, can the customer benefit directly from reduced consumption, and can intelligent applications such as digital meter systems be integrated?
 One could also say: The topic of “energy” is becoming more emotional.

 How energy startups score points